alberthun/legacy-sense-docs/guides/002-sdks/002-android-sdk.md

 ## Installation

 Sixgill's Reach SDK can be installed by manually downloading and including an Android Archive.
+The .aar file size is approx 320 KB.

 **Manual**